jimdoescode/jimdoescode.github.io/_posts/2016-10-14-openssl-and-androidpay.md

 }
 ```

-We've now validated the AndroidPay data so we're clear to decrypt.
+We've now validated the AndroidPay client's data so we're clear to decrypt.

 Step 6
 ------

-Decrypting the encrypted data is pretty straight forward if you've made it to this point.
-We just need to make sure the encrypted_message is base 64 decoded then run it through
+Decrypting the *encryptedMessage* is pretty straight forward if you've made it to this point.
+We just need to make sure the *encryptedMessage* is base64 decoded (not shown) then run it through
 the appropriate cipher.
-For AndroidPay the cipher is AES128 CTR mode with a zero IV.
-I don't know what that means but OpenSSL has functions and parameters that share that name
+According to [the documentation](https://developers.google.com/android-pay/integration/payment-token-cryptography#decrypting-the-payment-token) the cipher is AES128 CTR
-so we can use those.
+mode with a zero IV.
+I don't know what that means but OpenSSL has functions and parameters that share that name so we can use those.

 ```c
 EVP_CIPHER_CTX *decode_ctx = EVP_CIPHER_CTX_new();